lowmoney/Spotify-Remote/README.md

 ### Prerequisites

 * To run you`ll need to have spotipy and fuzzywuzzy installed
 * fuzzywuzzy uses optional python-Levenshtein.
 They recomend the use of it as it speeds up string mathcing

-Use pip to install these two
+Use pip to install these two(three)
 ```
 pip3 install spotipy
 pip3 install fuzzywuzzy
+pip3 install python-Levenshtein (optional)
 ```

 ### Installing